lenis2000/homepage/_posts/blog/2017-05-20-website-update.md

 ### Technical structure

-The source code is hosted on [GitHub](https://github.com/lenis2000/homepage), the website is built by [Travis CI](https://travis-ci.org/lenis2000/homepage), and the resulting website is hosted on Amazon S3.
+The source code is hosted on [GitHub](https://github.com/lenis2000/homepage), the website is built by Github Actions, and the resulting website is hosted on Amazon S3.
 The resources pertaining to the website
 (images, graphs, etc.) are stored in a separate S3 bucket